dead0000012/BitGame/README.md

-This is a 2D Pac-Man game created using artificial intelligence.
+This is a 2D Mini game created using artificial intelligence.
 The game has commands that can be activated by entering the appropriate codes.

 Codes: